CLUS-Werbeagentur/clus-wp-boilerplate/README.md

 ## Features

-- Hot module replacment for JS & CSS
+- Hot module replacement for JS & CSS
+- Autoreload for PHP
 - SASS- & SCSS-Support
 - JS-bundling & compiling with Babel
 - Sourcemapping for Development & Production